leeandher/sick-fits/notes/2 - Server Side GraphQL.md

 const Mutation = {
   async createItem(parent, args, ctx, info) {
+    // 'info' passes along query, so that it can get the return data
+    // It tells the backend which fields were requested from the front-end
-    // 'info' passes along query, so that it can get the return data const item = await ctx.db.mutation.createItem({ data: { ...args } }, info) return item
+    // If we were to replace it with `{id title description}`, only those fields would be returned const item = await ctx.db.mutation.createItem({ data: { ...args } }, info)

+    return item
   }
 }